Powerlearnproject/se-assignment-day-2-git-and-github-Adexinty/README.md

 A Pull Request (PR) is a central part of GitHub's workflow that enables teamwork, code review, and version control.
 It allows developers to propose, review, and discuss code changes before merging them into the main branch.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking is the process of creating a copy of someone else's repository in your own GitHub account.

+Forking vs. Cloning: Key Differences
+Feature                 	Forking	 Cloning
+Creates a copy on GitHub	✅ Yes	❌ No
+Creates a copy on your local machine	❌ No	✅ Yes
+Tied to the original repository	✅ Yes	❌ No
+Can contribute via pull requests	✅ Yes	❌ No
+Requires permission to modify the original repo	❌ No	✅ Yes (if part of a team)

+Scenarios Where Forking is Particularly Useful -Contributing to Open-Source Projects 🚀
+-Experimenting Without Risk 🧪
+-Customizing an Existing Project for Personal Use 🎨 -Working on a Feature Before Merging 🏗
+-Avoiding Permission Issues in Team Collaboration 👥 -Archiving a Project Before Major Changes 📂

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.